California, Texas make legal moves against Florida migrant flights

 Florida officials are facing potential legal peril over GOP Gov. Ron DeSantis’s migrant relocation moves.

-Salazar’s office on Monday filed charges with the local district attorney after a nine-month investigation into a Florida-run operation that transported 49 migrants from San Antonio to Martha’s Vineyard, Mass.
+Salazar’s office filed charges with the local district attorney Monday after a nine-month investigation into a Florida-run operation that transported 49 migrants from San Antonio to Martha’s Vineyard, Mass.
 Bonta announced his own investigation over the weekend.

 “I think deception is a key part of what’s happened here,” he told The Hill.